HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/customize_webengine_image.md

 The WebEngine container includes the following directories for customer-provided scripts:

 - `/opt/openliberty/wlp/usr/svrcfg/bin/customer/startup` - Scripts in this directory run during container startup
-- `/opt/openliberty/wlp/usr/svrcfg/bin/customer/update` - Scripts in this directory run during CF updates (e.g., when updating from CF228 to CF229)
+- `/opt/openliberty/wlp/usr/svrcfg/bin/customer/update` - Scripts in this directory run during CF updates (e.g. when updating from CF229 to CF230)

 !!! important
     Only scripts placed directly in these two directories will be automatically scanned and executed.
 You can place helper scripts in any subdirectory (e.g., `/opt/openliberty/wlp/usr/svrcfg/bin/customer/startup/helpers/` or `/opt/openliberty/wlp/usr/svrcfg/bin/customer/update/helpers/` or `/opt/openliberty/wlp/usr/svrcfg/bin/customer/helpers/`) and call them from your startup or update scripts, but they won't be executed automatically.